rasools/rasools.github.io/content/_index.md

           date_start: '2013-10-01'
           date_end: '2015-04-01'
           description: |2-
-              Project title: Evaluation of cell growth modeling accuracy with respect to the biomass production reaction as the objective function in constraint based reconstruction of metabolic networks.
+              Project title: Evaluation of cell growth modeling accuracy concerning the biomass production reaction as the objective function in constraint-based reconstruction of metabolic networks.

               Responsibilities include: